 |Ringing the PR Bell|

 I kept looking at my watch as I was getting closer to the checkered finish line and as I came across I knew I did it.
 1:39:53!
 I beat my personal best by 3 minutes, 4 years to the weekend of my last PR.
-I was so overwhelmed but turned around to see if Chris was behind me.
-He started 12 minutes after me but his goal was to try and catch up.
-He came in 6 minutes after me with a time of 1:33 and my brother then finished shortly after in 1:46.
+I was so overwhelmed but turned around to see my brother.
+He finished shortly after in 1:46.
 We all got our trophy medals and made our way to the finishers area.
 By this time, it was cloudy and getting chilly so the fact that McDonalds was there giving away free coffee was clutch!
 Brighthouse also had a booth offering athletes or their family members to call someone if they didn’t run with their phone.
 The post-race party also had chocolate milk, beer and a PR bell to ring amongst other things.

 Overall, this was the best race I have every run.
 The organizers really did an amazing job and put on an excellent event.
 You can tell that Indy knows that they are doing especially with the 40th running of the marathon and 100th running of the Indy 500 culminating all in this month.
 I typically don’t like to run races more than once, but this one, I will definitely be back for.